-The next time you're hosting a baby shower, create a baby shower centerpiece that also doubles as a highly appreciated gift for the mom-to-be.
-Making a diaper cake will take less time to put together than an edible cake, and it will stay fresh until the new baby arrives!
-You can also have as much fun decorating this cake as you would with a baked one.
-While cute baby animal gifts elicit cooing as standalone gifts, perching one on top of a diaper cake will look even cuter sitting in the nursery.
+The next time you're hosting a baby shower, create a baby shower centerpiece that doubles as a highly appreciated gift for the mom-to-be.
+Making a so-called diaper "cake" will take less time to put together than an edible cake, and it will stay fresh until the new baby arrives.
+You can also have as much fun decorating this cake as you would the edible variety.
+While cute baby animals are memorable stand-alone gifts, perching one on top of a diaper cake will look even cuter in the nursery.

-Follow along with this simple tutorial.
-Even if you've never turned on an oven in your life, you'll find a diaper cake is as easy as pie!
+Follow this simple tutorial to make a diaper cake.
+Even if you've never turned on an oven in your life, you'll find a diaper cake is as easy as pie.

-- A large platter on which to build the cake (a 16" disposable cardboard platter sold in a party store works well)
+- A large platter on which to build the cake (a 16-inch disposable cardboard platter sold in a party store works well)

-- About 70 feet of narrow ribbon for tying the rolled diapers (1 ft. per diaper) and tying together the tiers.
+- About 70 feet of narrow ribbon for tying the rolled diapers (1 foot per diaper) and tying together the tiers

-- Approximately 8 feet of 1" wide ribbon for finishing the tiers.
+- Approximately 8 feet of 1-inch-wide ribbon for finishing the tiers

-This first step is the most time-consuming part of this project:
+This is the most time-consuming part of this project:

-- Cut 48 feet of the narrow ribbon into one-foot lengths.
+- Cut 48 feet of the narrow ribbon into 1-foot lengths.

 - Tie each rolled diaper with a length of narrow ribbon.

 Create three tiers for this diaper cake; you'll need an extra pair of hands to help you hold things together as you tie.